 This generally should be the same day/time that the rest of the class is scheduled to take the exam unless a mitigating circumstance (such as a class immediately following the exam time which would preclude the student from the accommodation of extended time) occurs.
+Also, if the class is in session after the DSO closes, the exam may be scheduled at a different time.
 In these situations, the student should collaborate with the DSO staff and the professor to work out an appropriate alternative.
 Please email DSO@centenaryuniversity.edu should this situation present itself.
-If the exam is rescheduled by the professor, notify the DSO to re-schedule.
+If the exam is re-scheduled by the professor, notify the DSO to re-schedule.
+Students should report to the DSO instead of their classroom to take the exam.